Contact Us

 Pairs skating: Pairs skating elements include overhead lifts, throw jumps (where the man throws the woman into a jump), synchronized side-by-side jumps and spins, pair spins, death spirals (not as dangerous as they sound), and twists (in which the woman is thrown straight upwards and rotates in the air).

 Ice dance: There are no jumps in ice dance.
-Ice dance is based in specific footwork patterns inspired by ballroom dancing.
-Ice dancers also perform lifts, twizzles (spinning in unison while traveling across the ice), and spins.
+Ice dancers perform step sequences, lifts, twizzles (spinning in unison while traveling across the ice), and spins.
 Unlike lifts in pairs skating, the point of contact between partners in dance lifts must not go over the lifting partner’s head for an extended period of time.

 The two segments of an ice dance competition are called the rhythm dance (RD) (formerly short dance) and the free dance (FD).
 (Before the 2010-11 season, there were 3 segments: the compulsory dance, original dance, and free dance.)
-The rhythm dance has a predetermined pattern, tempo, and style of music.
-The requirements for the rhythm dance change each season.
-The free dance is not as rigidly structured, but skaters must still complete required elements.
+The rhythm dance has a predetermined style of music, which changes each season.
+The free dance does not have a required style of music.

 LEVELS OF COMPETITION

 Figure skating is governed by the International Skating Union*.
 There are different levels in ISU-sanctioned skating competitions, primarily separated by age: senior, junior, and novice (basic, intermediate, and advanced).
 Most elite skaters compete at the senior level.
 Skaters can move up to the next level as soon as they meet the age requirements.
+Skaters can also compete in two levels simultaneously if they meet the age requirements for both, and fulfill other requirements.
 Skaters who compete in one category internationally can compete in another category nationally, depending on the rules of their country’s skating federation.
 Some countries may designate levels lower than novice for domestic competitions.

 Major international junior competitions in the skating season include the Junior Grand Prix Series, Junior World Championships, and the Winter Youth Olympics (every four years).
 Major senior competitions include the Grand Prix Series, Four Continents Championships, European Championships, World Championships, and Winter Olympics (every four years).

 (*SYWTWFS will mainly focus on elite-level ISU skating and skaters.
-There are other skating competitions, such as the ISI circuit, and adult skating, meant for older skaters who started learning later in life or skaters who no longer compete on the ISU circuit.)
+There are other skating competitions, such as adult skating, meant for older skaters who started learning later in life or skaters who no longer compete on the ISU circuit.)

 SKATING COMPETITIONS